diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 ##### UpdateStateByKey transformation
-Sometimes it’s useful to maintain state across the batches in a DStream (e.g., to track sessions as users visit a site). updateStateByKey() enables this by providing access to a state variable for DStreams of key/value pairs.
+Sometimes it’s useful to maintain state across the batches in a DStream (e.g., to track sessions as users visit a site). updateStateByKey() enables this by providing access to a state variable for `DStreams of key/value pairs`.
 Given a DStream of (key, event) pairs, it lets you construct a new DStream of (key, state) pairs by taking a function that specifies how to update the state for each key given new events.
 For example, in a web server log, our events might be visits to the site, where the key is the user ID.
 Using updateStateByKey(), we could track the last 10 pages each user visited.
 This list would be our “state” object, and we’d update it as each event arrives.

 To use updateStateByKey(), we provide a function `update(events, oldState)` that takes in the events that have arrived for a key and its previous state, and returns a newState to store for it.
 This function’s signature is as follows:
 * events is a list of events that arrived in the current batch (may be empty).
 * oldState is an optional state object, stored within an Option; it might be missing if there was no previous state for the key.
 * newState, returned by the function, is also an Option; we can return an empty Option to specify that we want to delete the state.

-The result of updateStateByKey() will be `a new DStream` that contains an RDD of (key, state) pairs on each time step.
+The result of updateStateByKey() will be `a new DStream` that contains an RDD of (key, **state**) pairs on each time step.

 As a simple example, we’ll use updateStateByKey() to keep a running count of the number of log messages with each HTTP response code.
 Our keys here are the response codes, our state is an integer representing each count, and our events are page views.
 Note that unlike our window examples earlier, Examples 10-23 and 10-24 keep an “infinitely growing” count since the beginning of the program.